ACM40960/project-VishalkrishnaBlaze/README.md

 ![Dependencies](https://img.shields.io/badge/dependencies-up%20to%20date-brightgreen.svg)
 ![Contributions welcome](https://img.shields.io/badge/contributions-welcome-orange.svg)

-Welcome to the **SportsStatPredict** project repository!
+Welcome to the **Monte Carlo Simulation and Betting System for Premier League Predictions** project repository!
 This project aims to leverage machine learning algorithms to predict sports outcomes, project league standings, and provide insights into betting odds.
 By combining historical sports statistics and real-time odds data, this project enhances the understanding of sports events and their potential outcomes.

 ### Table of Contents
 - [Project Overview](#project-overview)